 - Blanch pork bones in hot water

-- Fill clay pot with water to 80% water level, bring to boil and add all ingredients in
+- Fill clay pot with water to 80% water level, bring to boil and add all ingredients except for black moss

 - Boil on high heat for 3 hours

 - Reduce to medium heat for another 2 hours

 - Add in black moss the last 30 minutes of your cook time

 - Add pinch of salt for taste

 - Serve hot